OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-09.md

 ## 1 Samuel 9:25

-When they came down from the high place into the city, Samuel spoke with Saul on the roof.
+After they descended from the high place into the city, Samuel conversed with Saul on the rooftop.

 ## 1 Samuel 9:26